Talasani

-Talasani ([talazani]) is a rural commune and village on the eastern seaboard of Corsica.
-It in the Haute-Corse department of France.
-The area has very low population density and is mainly forests and farmland.
-Being a coastal municipality, Talasani recognizes strict urban planning provisions in order to preserve the ecological balance of the coast.
+Talasani ([talazani]) is a rural commune and village on the eastern seaboard of Corsica, in the Haute-Corse department of France.
+The area has a very low population density and mainly comprises forests and farmland.
+As a coastal municipality, Talasani enforces strict urban planning provisions in order to preserve the ecological balance of the coast.

 Geography

 Talasani is a village on the eastern coast of Corsica, part of the canton of Casinca-Fumalto.
 It was once part of the piève, or religious district, of Tavagna.
-Today, Talasani belongs to the Communauté de Communes de la Costa Verde of Costa Verde, a microregion north of the Plaine orientale.
+Today, Talasani belongs to the Communauté de Communes de la Costa Verde, a microregion north of the Plaine orientale.